Strikeout: Rules and jargon

 "K" is still commonly used by fans and enthusiasts for purposes other than official record-keeping.
 One baseball ritual involves fans attaching a succession of small "K" signs to the nearest railing, one added for every strikeout notched by the home team's pitcher, following a tradition started by New York Mets fans in honor of "Dr. K", Dwight Gooden.
-The "K" may be placed backwards (ꓘ) in cases where the batter strikes out looking, just as it would appear on a scorecard.
+The "K" may be reversed (ꓘ) in cases where the batter strikes out looking, just as it would appear on a scorecard.
 Virtually every televised display of a high-strikeout major league game will include a shot of a fan's strikeout display, and if the pitcher continues to strike out batters, the display may be shown following every strikeout.

 The use of "K" for a strikeout was invented by Henry Chadwick, a newspaper journalist who is widely credited as the originator of the box score and the baseball scorecard.
 As is true in much of baseball, both the box score and scorecard remain largely unchanged to this day.
 Chadwick decided to use "K", the last letter in "struck", since the letter "S" was used for "sacrifice".
 Chadwick was responsible for several other scorekeeping conventions, including the use of numbers to designate player positions.

-Those unaware of Chadwick's contributions have speculated that "K" was derived from the last name of 19th century pitcher Matt Kilroy.
+Those unaware of Chadwick's contributions have speculated that "K" was derived from the last name of 19th-century pitcher Matt Kilroy.
 If not for the evidence supporting Chadwick's earlier use of "K", this explanation would be reasonable.
 Kilroy raised the prominence of the strikeout, setting an all-time single-season record of 513 strikeouts in 1886, only two years after overhand pitching was permitted.
 His record, however, is limited to its era since the pitcher's mound was only 50 ft from the batter during that season.
 It was moved to its current distance of 60'6" in 1893.
 The modern record (1901–present) is 383 strikeouts, held by Nolan Ryan, one better than Sandy Koufax's 382.